 Changes to this privacy notice

-Change Grow Live keep this and all current privacy notice or confidential agreements with clients under annual review or as and when required by legislation.
-The next review for this privacy notice will be June 2020.
+Change Grow Live will review this privacy notice annually or as and when required by legislation.
+The next review for this privacy notice will be June 2021.

 How to contact us

 44 North Road, Brighton,

 Address to Data Protection Officer, Legal Services Dept.

 Alternatively please contact our National Information Security Manager at the same address above or at [email protected].

 We consider data protection issues as part of the design and implementation of our systems, services and processes.
 We do this in order to identify risks associated with data processing, and to take action to mitigate against these risks.

 We carry out Privacy Impact Assessments before we: